Childhood Commercial Hotel Home Investment with Jay Anderson

 And so we basically renovated that first one ourselves, got it revalued and kind of went, “well that was easy, let’s do it again.”
 So as many people do, we came out of the first one thinking we are an expert and thought, “yeah, this is just a matter of rinse and repeat and let’s let’s try and do it again.”

 And we spent probably the next 10 months trying to secure the next one, going to open houses for inspections every weekend.
 Doing what I thought was the right research but we just kept missing out and it wasn’t until about 10 months later that the light bulb went off.
-“Hey, just because you’ve done one property doesn’t mean you’re an expert and if I were to take this serious, I need to invest as much time and energy into finding out exactly what makes a successful investor, what are those investors doing, and how do they make it work.”
+“Hey, just because you’ve done one property doesn’t mean you’re an expert and if I were to take this seriously, I need to invest as much time and energy into finding out exactly what makes a successful investor, what are those investors doing, and how do they make it work.”

 But what did Anderson actually do to find out what makes an investor successful?

 You know, a whole lot of seminars, courses, [I] started trying to surround myself with successful investors and finding out well, what were they doing, how are they doing it, why were they doing it that way.
 The big thing that came back was against having a property focused accountant, an investment property focused mortgage broker, and the other one that kept coming up was buyers agents.
-So I started using buyers agents myself and I guess, before we made that decision you know, put a lot of stress on our relationship because and time because we were, you know, feeling quite overwhelmed I guess.
+So I started using buyers agents myself and I guess before we made that decision you know, put a lot of stress on our relationship because and time because we were, you know, feeling quite overwhelmed I guess.
 When you go to look at all these properties you keep missing out and you think, you’re doing the right research but you’re seeing these successful investors were continually buying and building and getting ahead.
-And that’s when the kind of lightbulb moment came on about you know the true value of I guess using using experts as part of your A-team.
+And that’s when the kind of lightbulb moment came on about you know the true value of I guess using experts as part of your A-team.

 With so many learning lessons, Anderson shares that the one takeaway he found from this first experience, was that despite the hype and success that can ensue, renovating a house yourself just takes too long…

-It’s not just the you know the professional experts in industry and yourself with, I think surrounding yourself with like minded people who are on the same journey as you as well, you know that’s a huge assistance just to be able to bounce ideas, because it can be quite stressful and it can be quite daunting taking on you know, large amounts of debt to try and build this portfolio.
+It’s not just you know the professional experts in industry and yourself with, I think surrounding yourself with like-minded people who are on the same journey as you as well, you know that’s a huge assistance just to be able to bounce ideas, because it can be quite stressful and it can be quite daunting taking on you know, large amounts of debt to try and build this portfolio.
 But yeah, having that kind of network with that community around you is a key point.

 While Anderson knows all these key points now, he shares that initially, it was his lack of knowledge and confidence when it came to investing that led to some of his worst investing decisions…

 One was trying to think, coming out of the first one thinking that I knew everything, that was a mistake that cost me a lot of time and when I look back at some of the properties we walked away from.
-If I could you know, walked away from them over maybe ten or fifteen thousand dollars that we’re talking about fantastic properties in kind of Surry Hills, Darlinghurst, Bondi and Rose Bay.
+If I could you know, walked away from them over maybe ten or fifteen thousand dollars that we’re talking about fantastic properties in kind of Surry Hills, Darlinghurst, Bondi, and Rose Bay.
 If I could turn back time, you know, change, it was definitely I got caught up in that analysis paralysis and I think it a lot of it was just not having the confidence to be able to pull the trigger.

 And that’s where surrounding myself with those experts it really helped to I guess, to take action and to be able to bounce properties or investment decisions off multiple different people in my key kind of network.